nicodemus-opon/agit/ReadMe.md

 # **♖ AGIT**

-Foobar is a Python library for dealing with word pluralization.
+Agit is a CLI for automating Git Processes

 ## installation